 My teaching interests are wider.
 I generally teach Labor Economics and Game Theory in the spring.
 I teach economic history when I can, and have taught a course on the Great Depression a number of times.
 I often teach the Senior Seminar whose topic varies but has included labor market discrimination, labor supply, and immigration.
 I have also taught a freshman tutorial focused on food.

 Ph.D in Economics, Northwestern University, 1994

-"Agriculture, 1700-1870," in Floud, Johnson, and Humphries, eds., The Cambridge Economic History of Modern Britain, Cambridge University Press, forthcoming.
+"Agriculture, 1700-1870, in Roderick Floud, Paul Johnson, and Jane Humphries, eds., The Cambridge Economic History of Modern Britain, Cambridge University Press, 2014.

 First Monograph Prize, Economic History Society, 2010.

 - BLACK STUDIES (MINOR)